Why the ISO 27001 accreditation is important

 - Physical Security

 - Regulatory Compliance

-To summarise, it makes sense to choose an IT supplier who is ISO accredited to the 27001 standard.
-Of course, this standard alone cannot guarantee that a supplier is hyper-secure, but businesses are still better off choosing to work with a company that is accredited, since compliance with this standard represents a fundamental and far-reaching commitment to IT security.
+It makes sense to choose an IT supplier who is ISO 27001 accredited.
+Of course, this standard alone cannot guarantee that a supplier is hyper-secure.
+However, businesses are still better off choosing to work with an accredited company because this standard represents a fundamental commitment to IT security.

-It is also a good idea to choose a supplier who has been ISO 27001 certified for a number of years, as it can take some time to ensure that this standard is fully embedded within all aspects of the supplier’s business.
+It is also a good idea to choose a supplier who has been ISO 27001 accredited for a number of years.
+It can take some time for a supplier to ensure the standards applies throughout the entire business.